hans-m-song/blog/content/posts/setting-up-a-hugo-blog.md

 $ mkdir cdk
 ```

 Specify your infrastructure with `./cdk/index.ts`, see [here](https://github.com/hans-m-song/blog/blob/master/cdk/index.ts) for how I did it.
-The jist is as follows:
+The summary is as follows:

 1. Bucket is created disallowing all public access.
 1. Site assets are uploaded into a bucket using a `BucketDeployment`.
 1. An `OriginAccessIdentity` is created and granted read only access to the aforementioned S3 bucket.
-1. CloudFront distribution is created, with default behaviour pointing to the aforementioned S3 bucket using the `OriginAccessIdentity`.
+1. CloudFront distribution is created, with default behavior pointing to the aforementioned S3 bucket using the `OriginAccessIdentity`.
 Additionally, an edge lambda is created to handle the redirects that would normally be handled by the Hugo server, inspired by [this implementation](https://github.com/keaeriksson/hugo-s3-cloudfront/blob/master/template.yaml).
 1. A CNAME is created to point to the distribution.
 1. An ACM certificate is created and associated with the distribution (see [here](https://github.com/hans-m-song/iac/blob/cdde62a9a48dd78e0878253162f5ea1471905922/aws/stacks/index.ts#L22-L25)).